 I recommend you look for two things when considering a stepper.
 First, variable resistance.
 As you tone up and improve your fitness a gentle session will no longer be enough.
 Second, look for a model with resistance bands.
 These do not take extra space between uses.
 They allow you to vary your routine, and to add upper body exercises to your lower body ones.

-Check out the Confidence Fitness Stepper with Resistance Bands.
+Check out the Body Sculpture Twist Stepper.
 This comes from a recognised maker, has a ton of positive feedback from previous buyers and will not break the bank.
 If you have not used a stepper before, I do recommend you start gently.
 These small fitness machines can be more powerful than you’d think in toning up those thighs and buttocks!

 If you’d love your own treadmill, though worry that you have not got enough space, then a folding model makes a great solution.
 You can find treadmills which are ideal for flats, as they fold up almost flat against a wall between uses.